machteldbogels/handsonlabs/etlwithdatabricks/instructions.md

 1. In the Azure Active Directory blade, click **Properties**.

-1. Click on the Copy icon next to the **Directory ID** to get your tenant ID and paste this into notepad.
+1. Click on the Copy icon next to the **Tenand ID** and paste this into notepad.

 1. Save the notepad document in the folder **Allfiles\Labfiles\Starter\DP-200.3** as **DatabricksDetails.txt**